 Helen Bonfils (1934)

 It would be impossible to fully recount the work of Helen Bonfils at the Historic Elitch Theatre in one short post.
 From her first acting role in Men in White (1934), to her years as a producer at the theatre, Bonfils is arguably the second most important woman in the 125-year success of the theatre.
 (Second only to Mary Elitch!
-And Haila Stoddard is in there too.)
+And Haila Stoddard is probably #3.)

 While she got her start acting at the Elitch Theatre, Bonfils’ influence on theatre in Denver extended far beyond.